 But back to that January 5th.
 When I finished my workout, perhaps 30 minutes on the elliptical at a moderate pace and a few weight machines, I told myself I had to come back tomorrow.
 And on the 6th, I said the same thing.
 I just kept telling myself, “I have to come back tomorrow,” even if, as I said, it just meant walking on the treadmill for a bit.

 And once I made it to a week, I just kept going.
 Already after that one week, I could feel my energy levels increasing and my confidence growing.
-Some days I worked out really, really hard, implementing all of that research by spending an hour and a half with free weights, and some days (my rest days), I just did some light cardio or stretching.
-But still, I vowed that I had to be active every single day.
+Some days I worked out really, really hard, implementing all of that research by spending an hour and a half with free weights, and some days (my rest days), I just did some light walking or stretching.
+Some days I just do a bit of home yoga.
+But still, I vowed that I had to be active every single day, because it makes me feel so much better.

 Since January 5th, I have only missed one day of activity (I was incredibly hungover.
 It happens).
-Every other day, I’ve either been at the gym, done a home workout, gone for an hour and a half walk, or, when I was recently in Arizona, played an hour of pickleball or basketball with my dad.
+Every other day, I’ve either been at the gym, done a home workout, gone for a walk, or, when I was recently in Arizona, played a bit of pickleball or basketball with my dad.

 And of course, I’ve noticed huge changes in my energy.
 I’ll talk about that in the upcoming results posts, including all the other benefits I’ve seen and felt.
 But somewhere along the way, perhaps about three weeks in… I fell in love with it.
 I fell in love with going to the gym, and discovering new workouts, and doing things at my own pace.
 I imagine once the summer arrives and I can spend more time outdoors, I’ll discover new things to do – local trails, sports in the park, bike rides, and so on.
 It only took three weeks of moving daily for my body and mind to start to crave it.